pakkONE/portfolio-project-5-api/README.md

-# PP5 API
+# PP5 API - SportsTalk

 ## Project Description
-This unnamed project (for now) is a content sharing platform that connects people from all four corners of the earth to share knowledge in what they are passionate about.
-The platform is powered by a Django REST API and React.<br>This Readme contains only to the back end part and the front end part can be found [here](https://google.com/)
+SportsTalk is a content sharing platform that connects people from all four corners of the earth to share knowledge in what they are passionate about.
+The platform is powered by a Django REST API and React.<br>This Readme contains only to the back end part and the front end part can be found [here](https://github.com/pakkONE/portfolio-project-5-react)

 ## User stories
 | Category  | as a     | I want to                      | so that I can                                                                     | mapping API feature                          |